 Scholé and Fine Arts

 Make time in the school day for fine arts.
-You can’t enjoy scholé while ignoring the beauty of the fine arts.
+You can’t enjoy scholé in high school while ignoring the beauty of the fine arts.

 There are several ways to do this.
 You can take music lessons, go to symphonies, work through a music appreciation curriculum.
 The easiest is to simply work through the great composers in chronological order and listen to their music.
 Discuss your thoughts after listening to the music.